 Keep it Loose: Avoid tight and constricting clothing for a few days after your wax.
 This helps the area heal faster and avoids friction, which can cause sweat and bacteria buildup.

 Soothe Irritation: There is a variety of high-quality products that are designed to help soothe post-waxing irritation.
 You’ll want to start with something that isn’t too oily, such as a soothing, menthol-based gel, and then progress to post wax refreshing creams.
-About two days after the wax, you can also use oils to help ensure smoothness.
+About two days after the wax, you can also use oils or TCA peel to help ensure smoothness and tightness.

 Exfoliate: Two days after your wax, use a good quality exfoliant to help avoid ingrown hairs.
 You can make your own exfoliant or shop the variety of premade goodies such as Nacach Sugar Paste.
 Remember, that exfoliating too soon can cause additional irritation to your skin, so you should definitely wait for the 48-hour mark, or even longer if your skin is particularly sensitive.